kovszilard/twitter-server-prometheus/Readme.md

 # Twitter Server Prometheus Exporter

-This project is a simple metrics exporter from twitter server to prometheus.
+This project is a simple metrics exporter from twitter server to prometheus based on the blog post and code from [Footballradar](https://engineering.footballradar.com/prometheus-at-football-radar/)

 ## Features